-Working capital is the capital used for running day-to-day operations of a business.
-Commonly the gap between the current assets and current liabilities is called the working capital.
-Current assets include cash and bank balance, accounts receivable, inventory or any other assets which can be liquidated within a period of one year.
+Working capital is the capital used for running the day-to-day operations of a business.
+The gap between the current assets and current liabilities is commonly called the working capital.
+Current assets include cash and bank balance, accounts receivable, inventory, or any other assets that can be liquidated within one year.
 Similarly, current liabilities are liabilities that are due for payment within a period of one year.

 Various Definitions of Working Capital (WC)

 There are many prevalent definitions of WC for different contexts and purposes.
+These are also known as the various types of working capital.
 Let us try and cover each of the definitions first: